tradingstrategy-ai/docs/source/programming/market-data/good-trading-pairs.rst

 token, good price data and deep liquidity.

 Here is a short list of some hand picked trading pairs with some history to start analyse.
+These pairs where chosen for the good data availability.
+Older :term:`DEX` pairs usually have higher fees (0.30%) and nowadays the same pair may appear with a lower fee tier on the same or a a different exchange.

 Polygon
 ~~~~~~~